 Surveying the Future with FREE Resources for Queensland Schools

-This partnership will provide every school in Queensland with free access to the She Maps online Classroom Drone Essentials and Map My School Teacher Professional Development courses and an opportunity to go in the running to be the ‘Coolest School in Queensland’.
+Our partnership with The Surveyor’s Trust will provide every school in Queensland with free access to the She Maps online Classroom Drone Essentials and Map My School Teacher Professional Development courses.
+This will give schools an opportunity to go in the running to be the ‘Coolest School in Queensland’.

 Drones are becoming an essential tool for the surveying and spatial science industry.
-The ‘Coolest School in Queensland’ competition will introduce drone mapping skills to students and teachers across Queensland and also require students to work out how much shade they have on their school grounds per student, using satellite images and spatial data skills.
+The ‘Coolest School in Queensland’ competition will introduce drone mapping skills to students and teachers across Queensland whilst also encouraging them to promote diversity in STEM.
+It also requires students to work out how much shade they have on their school grounds per student using satellite images and spatial data skills.

-The partnership with The Surveyors’ Trust has four key parts, aimed at increasing the capacity of teachers in the use of digital technologies as well as raising the profile of the surveying and spatial science industry.
+The partnership with The Surveyors’ Trust has four key parts.
+Each part aims to increase the capacity of teachers in the use of digital technologies as well as to raise the profile of the surveying and spatial science industry.

 1. Classroom Drone Essentials